Thanks for emailing that article!

 Low ocular perfusion pressure may be improved by lowering eye pressure and/or by increasing blood pressure.
 While there is strong evidence to support the treatment of glaucoma by lowering eye pressure, there is not enough data to support increasing blood pressure in all glaucoma patients.
 In fact, increasing the blood pressure could have detrimental effects in other parts of the body.Monitoring blood pressure and calculating the ocular perfusion pressure can still be helpful, especially in patients who are getting worse despite adequately controlled eye pressure.
 If it appears that the perfusion pressure to the eye is low, it is important to understand and discuss with your doctor how this may influence your risk and treatment for glaucoma.

-Article by Louis B. Cantor, MD, Chair and Professor of Ophthalmology, Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education, and Director of Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine Department of Ophthalmology in Indianapolis, IN.
+Article by Louis B. Cantor, MD, the Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education and Director of the Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine, Department of Ophthalmology, in Indianapolis, Indiana.

 This article appeared in the January 2015 issue of Gleams.Subscribe